procoder07/Microsoft-office-2016-19-activaton/README.md

 8] Click [4] Online KMS Activation - Windows /Server /Office

 9] You will get a screen wih several options. you need to click: [1] Activate - Windows /Server /Office

+10] After doing all the steps correctly, you will gat an activeted copy of office 16 or office 19.
+Enjoy!